ogunb/rennie-landing/README.md

 # Rennie Gaming: SA-MP Server Landing Page.

+I designed and developed front-end of the Rennie RPG's landing page, user/game panel, community forum back in April(?)
+2017.

-This is the Landing Page I designed back in **April(?)
-2017**.
-Rennie RPG was my first big project and I was getting familiar with HTML, CSS, Bootstrap and Webpack-Yeoman.
+Rennie RPG was my first big project and I was getting familiar with HTML, CSS, jQuery (vanilla js was a scary thing for me back in the days.).
 It was a fun experience.

 [Live Protoype](https://ogunb.github.io/rennie-landing/dist/index.html)